brevdev/brev_docs/docs/full.md

 ## File Upload

 Often you want to store files like images, videos, docs, or arbitrary binary data.
-Use `file.upload` to upload data.
+Use `import file_storage` to upload data.
 A long unique link will be returned that you can use to access the uploaded file.
 Anyone witgh access to this link will have access to the file.

 ```python
 file.upload(data: Union[bytes, BinaryIO], content_type: Optional[str] = None, content_disposition: Optional[str] = None, content_encoding: Optional[str] = None) -> str